No hourly bills. No surprise invoices. Here's exactly what UK accountants charge, what you should expect to pay, and what's included at each level.

 Everything that's part of running your business normally: accounts, tax return, bookkeeping support, payroll (if any), VAT (if registered), Xero, unlimited phone calls, HMRC correspondence and quarterly check-ins.
 Anything labelled 'extra' should be genuinely extra — specialist tax advice, R&D claims, major projects.

 Usually not.
-At the bottom end (£25-30/month), corners get cut — returns are rushed, queries get batched, nobody spots planning opportunities.
+At the very cheapest end of the market, corners get cut — returns are rushed, queries get batched, nobody spots planning opportunities.
 You often save more than you spend by going to someone competent.

 Free, no-obligation quote.
 Fixed monthly fee.
 No surprises.